Hwang Jung-min: 2013–2022: Prominence

 Hwang returned his focus to films, starring in noir film New World (2013), where his performance was singled out by The New York Times.
 He once again worked with Uhm Jung-hwa in the queer film In My End Is My Beginning (which was expanded from a short film in 2009's Five Senses of Eros).
 Hwang then played a middle-aged fighter in the sports film Fists of Legend, performing all the stunts himself.

 In 2014, Hwang starred in romance drama Man in Love.
 He said that he chose to star in the film to support diversity in the Korean film industry, and because he wanted to show the human side of his character, a terminally ill gangster who falls in love for the first time.

 Then later in the year, Hwang headlined Ode to My Father, embodying the South Korean everyman against the backdrop of recent Korean and world history since the 1950s.
 The film depicted the Hungnam evacuation during the Korean War, coalmining gastarbeiters in Germany in the 1960s, and the Vietnam War.
 Ode to My Father became the second highest-grossing film in the history of Korean cinema, with 14.2 million tickets sold.

 He reunited with The Unjust director Ryoo Seung-wan in 2015 for Veteran, playing a hot-tempered police detective tracking an arrogant and heartless chaebol heir.
 The film was another smash hit, and is currently the 3rd all-time highest-grossing film in Korean cinema history.
 Hwang then starred in the budget mountaineering film The Himalayas, where he plays renowned Korean mountaineer Um Hong-gil, who became the first person to reach the 16 highest mountain peaks on Earth.

 In 2016, he starred alongside Kang Dong-won in the crime comedy A Violent Prosecutor, which became the second highest-grossing film of 2016.
 This was followed by Na Hong-jin's critically acclaimed horror The Wailing, and noir film Asura: The City of Madness, which premiered at the 41st Toronto Film Festival.
 Hwang was named Gallup Korea's Films Actor of the Year for 2016.

 Hwang then starred in the war film The Battleship Island alongside So Ji-sub and Song Joong-ki.
 The film marks his second collaboration with director Ryoo Seung-wan following Veteran.

 In 2018, he starred in The Spy Gone North, a spy film directed by Yoon Jong-bin.
-He was also cast in the science fiction film Return.
+It was another critical and commercial success for Hwang, grossing over $38 million worldwide and reaching its break-even point.

+In 2020, Hwang starred in the action thriller Deliver Us from Evil, which became one of South Korea's major box-office successes of the year.
+He also appeared in the series Hush, marking his first television role in eight years.
+In 2021, he headlined the thriller Hostage: Missing Celebrity, in which he played a fictionalized version of himself.
+In 2022, Hwang appeared in the Netflix crime series Narco-Saints, portraying a South Korean drug lord.